 Today we’ll be taking a look at the Better Line BLC-100PD, one of the first USB-C chargers on the market to support not just 100W charging over USB-C Power Delivery, but also multiple USB-A ports (even one featuring Qualcomm Quick Charge 3.0), and even Programmable Power Supply (PPS) and Quick Charge 4.0+ support on the USB-C port.
-All of this comes at a price point of under $55 at the time of writing.
+All of this comes at a price point of under $55 on Amazon at the time of writing.

 USB-C Power Delivery has opened a new world of possibilities, allowing the humble USB port to power not just low-power smartphones but even power-hungry devices like high-end 15″ laptops.
 Prior to USB-C PD, USB charging was limited to 5V, and in common smartphone charging usage (albeit technically in violation of the USB spec), up to 2.4A, so 12W.
 Qualcomm’s Quick Charge 3.0 standard allows for 3.2-20V charging, up to 18W, but that is limited to certain devices using Qualcomm chipsets.
 The vendor-agnostic USB-C PD standard, by contrast, provides for up to 20V (5/9/12/15/20V), at up to 5A, for a peak rate of 100W.